informatics-isi-edu/deriva-py/docs/deriva-download-cli.md

 <a name="fetch"></a>
 ### `fetch`
 This `output_format` processor performs multiple actions.
 First, it issues a `json-stream` catalog query against the specified `query_path`, in order to generate a  _file download manifest_.
-This manifest is simply a set of rows which MUST contain at least one field, `url`, and SHOULD contain two additional fields: `length`, which is the size of the referenced file in bytes, and (at least) one of the following _checksum_ fields; `md5`, `sha1`, `sha256`, `sha512`.
+This manifest is simply a set of rows which MUST contain at least one field named `url`, and SHOULD contain two additional fields: `length`, which is the size of the referenced file in bytes, and (at least) one of the following _checksum_ fields; `md5`, `sha1`, `sha256`, `sha512`.
 If the _length_ and appropriate _checksum_ fields are missing, an attempt will be made to dynamically determine these fields from the remote `url` by issuing a _HEAD_ HTTP request and parsing the result headers for the missing information.
 If the required values cannot be determined this way, it is an error condition and the transfer will abort.